sreayas-me/bot/GETTING_STARTED.md

    - Ensure write permissions in `data` directory
    - Check file ownership matches running user

+4. **Web Interface Issues**
+   - Check if port 5000 is available
+   - Verify permissions for web templates
+   - Ensure Flask is installed correctly

 ## Support

 If you need help: